 We provide the best available removable prosthetics to our clients

-With 90 years combined experience in constructing natural-looking dentures, Future Dental provides the best available removable prosthetics to our clients.
+With years of combined experience in constructing natural-looking dentures, Future Dental provides the best available removable prosthetics to our clients.

 There are several different types of full dentures and partial dentures available.

 Full denture services at Future Dental

 Our full dentures are characterised to simulate natural teeth and gums, so they don’t look like the standard, non-natural looking pink gum false teeth you would see in the movies.
 Tinting of the gums looks like real gums and plumping of the denture flange is done where lip support is needed to prevent creases and lines in the lips.

 A clear palate can be added for those who are concerned their appliance will be visible on the palate when laughing or yawning.
 Even gold fillings can be added to simulate your own teeth before they were removed if that is how your teeth looked.

 We don’t make our complete dentures look like a row of piano keys, all perfect and even, as natural teeth rarely look like that.
 With that being said though, it can be done if that is what you want.

 Partial denture services at Future Dental

 Partial dentures can similarly be characterised.
 Many people do not like the appearance of the metal clasps on partial dentures that clamp the denture to your natural teeth.
 This can be overcome with a newer type of partial denture called Valplast.